LESLIE: Now we’ve got Dean in Pennsylvania on the line who wants to insulate box beam. What can we do for you today?

 DEAN: Yep, mm-hmm.

-The other thing that you could consider doing is you could use an expandable foam in that area to kind of seal the gap, if it’s not too wide, or simply add some fiberglass-batt insulation there.
+The other thing that you could consider doing to insulate box beam is you could use an expandable foam in that area to kind of seal the gap, if it’s not too wide, or simply add some fiberglass-batt insulation there.
 I think that’s the easiest thing to do.
 That will stop some of that draft from getting through to the basement and make being down there a lot more comfortable.